New FDA Proposal Takes Aim At Tobacco Industry Manufacturing And Distribution

 It’s unclear at this point whether or not the proposed standards will ever end up taking effect on the premium cigar industry at all, as the FDA’s regulation of handmade cigars is still under litigation.
 The PCA, along with Cigar Rights of America and the Cigar Association of America, are involved in a jointly-filed, ongoing lawsuit against the FDA.
 In July of last year, judge Amit Mehta issued his opinion on the lawsuit, siding largely in favor of the cigar groups, calling the FDA’s move to regulate premium cigars “arbitrary and capricious.”
 An official ruling has yet to be made.

 “Depending on how Judge Mehta rules, these new regulations may not apply to unflavored handmade cigars, at least initially,” said Drew Newman of J.C.
 Newman Cigar Co.
 “Additionally, the requirements would not take effect for two years after the final rule is issued, likely late next year.
 Smaller cigar companies with fewer than 350 employees would have four additional years to comply.”

-The FDA will hold a public hearing on April 12 to gather additional comments and insight from various stakeholders.
-The new proposal will be available for public comment for 180 days.
+The new proposal will be available for public comment until September 6th.
 There will also be a meeting between the Tobacco Products Scientific Advisory Committee (TPSAC) and the FDA on May 18, in which the agency will seek out the input from the independent panel of experts on the requirements put forth in the proposal.
 The public will have the opportunity to make oral presentations during this meeting.